Tutorial: High Speed Fiber Modulator Basics

 Many suppliers offer the laser diode driver described in the block diagram above.
 Finding a pulser which generates stable, clean pulses in the nanosecond time domain is important.
 Here is an example of a well specified pulsed laser diode driver.

-Another Aerodiode product worth mentioning combines the three first electronics functions of Figure 7 above with very good technical performance is this high speed laser diode driver (see picture below).
-This pulse driver is able to simultaneously drive and control a butterfly laser diode seeder in pulse or CW, generate several synchronization signals and drive the EOM with a programmable pulse shape with a temporal resolution down to 500 picoseconds.
+Another AeroDIODE product worth mentioning combines the four first electronics functions of Figure 8 above with very good technical performance.
+See this link : high speed laser diode driver and Figure 10 below.
+This pulse driver is able to simultaneously drive and control a butterfly laser diode seeder in pulse or CW (#1), generate several synchronization signals (#2) drive the EOM with a programmable pulse shape with a temporal resolution down to 500 picoseconds (#3 and 4).

-The fifth block shown in Figure 7 is very important when high stability is required (which is most often the case). ).
-Here are three products which are available from highly reputable manufacturers:
+The fifth block shown in Figure 8 is very important when high stability is required (which is nearly always the case).
+Here are three products which are available from reputable manufacturers:

 A major difficulty associated with the setup shown in Figure 7 occurs when a user needs to operate with a pulse regime at very low duty cycle.
 The low level of power might not be enough for the V-bias electronics to be able to keep control of the bias level.
 The difference between the electronics product generations plays an important role here.